cedricwalter/cedricwalter.github.io/_posts/2005-07-17-video-for-skype-plugin-available.md

 - share your desktop! and files

-<span style="font-style: italic;"> Getting started is simple.
+ Getting started is simple.
 Just connect a camera, download our free vSkype plug-in, and invite up to 200 buddies to a video call – even if they don’t have a camera.
 But wait, there’s more!
 You can also share anything you see on your screen, even your entire desktop!
 Whether you use Skype for business or to connect with family and friends, now you can show a presentation, work on a spreadsheet, or share photos of your weekend fun while seeing everyone on the call! download it fast at <http://www.vskype.com/>